 The Feminist Financial Handbook Review

 As I sat down to read The Feminist Financial Handbook: A Modern Guide to a Wealthy Life, I wasn’t really sure what to expect – but I knew I had plenty to learn.
 I’ve read a number of posts on Brynne’s site, Femme Frugality.
-I’ve always appreciated the depth of her explanations, her connections to personal stories, and her use of research to back up her claims.
+I’ve always appreciated the depth of her explanations, connections to personal stories, and the use of research to back up her claims.

 Her book didn’t disappoint.
 And it isn’t just for women.